DAOmasons/RuleBook/about/about.md

 # An Evolutionary Grants Framework

-Grant Ships is like competitive Kickstarter + a community powered venture incubator.
+Grant Ships is an "evolutionary grants framework".
+That means we let grant programs innovate, then assess them and encourage them to grow and involve.

 Ship Operators are given funds to distribute to promising projects in public.
 At the end of each voting round, voters decide if Ship Operators should "get more cash" or "get more slashed".